Enhypen: 2023: Blood series and subsequent Japanese releases

-On January 21 and 22, 2023, Enhypen held their first two-day sold out dome concert at Kyocera Dome as part of the Manifesto World Tour, making them the fastest and first fourth-generation K-pop act to hold a concert at the venue.
+On January 21 and 22, 2023, Enhypen held their first two-day sold out dome concert at Kyocera as part of the Manifesto World Tour.
 They also became the first K-pop group to sell out three consecutive shows at the Mall of Asia Arena in the Philippines from February 3 to 5, doing so on their first world tour.

-On April 14, Belift confirmed that Enhypen would be releasing their fourth extended play in May.
-The name of the EP, Dark Blood, and its May 22 release date were unveiled alongside the official logo trailer on April 23, with pre-orders opening the following day.
+On April 14, Belift confirmed that Enhypen would be releasing their fourth EP in May.
+The name of the EP, Dark Blood, and its May 22 release date were unveiled alongside the official logo trailer on April 23.
 On May 23, South Korea's Hanteo Chart announced that Dark Blood sold over 1.1 million copies on its first day alone, surpassing the sales of Enhypen's previous EP.
 Despite the two-week shipment delay in the US, it became the group's fifth top-10 entry on the Billboard Top Album Sales chart and their first ever top-five Billboard 200 entry.

-On May 30, it was announced that Enhypen would be embarking on their second world tour, Fate, starting in Seoul at KSPO Dome on July 29 and 30, followed by two shows each at Kyocera Dome in Japan on September 2 and 3 and Tokyo Dome on September 13 and 14, becoming the first fourth-generation K-pop boy group to hold a solo concert at the stadium.
-The tour continued in United States in October in Los Angeles, Glendale, Houston, Dallas, Newark, and Chicago, with additional dates to be announced later.
+On May 30, it was announced that Enhypen would be embarking on their second world tour, Fate, starting in Seoul at KSPO Dome on July 29 and 30, followed by two shows each at Kyocera Dome in Japan on September 2 and 3 and Tokyo Dome on September 13 and 14.
+The tour continued in United States in October in Los Angeles, Glendale, Houston, Dallas, Newark, and Chicago.